 Creativity is assumed to be the mother of invention, but research testing whether this is the case is surprisingly rare.
 This column addresses this gap in the literature by assessing whether firms in creative industries in the UK are more innovative than firms outside creative industries.
 The authors also examine whether the location of creative-industry firms in creative cities – and the size of creative cities – matters for the innovative capacity of these firms.

 Neil Lee, Andrés Rodríguez-Pose, Tuesday, February 17, 2015

-Chris Forman, Avi Goldfarb, Shane Greenstein 23 May 2014
+Chris Forman, Avi Goldfarb, Shane Greenstein, Friday, May 23, 2014

 The diffusion of the internet has had varying effects on the location of economic activity, leading to both increases and decreases in geographic concentration.
 This column presents evidence that the internet worked against increasing concentration in invention.
 This relationship is particularly strong for inventions with more than one inventor, and when inventors live in different cities.